All Products

 Generally, incremental synchronization configurations are reused for reverse incremental migration.
 You can also customize the configurations for reverse incremental migration as needed.

 5. Click Next.
-On the Select Migration Objects page, specify the migration objects for the data migration project.
+On the Select Migration Objects page, select the migration objects of the current data migration task.

 You can select Specify Objects or Match Rules to specify the migration objects.